 Da Vinci Watercolor Series 418 Petit Gris Pur Paint Brush, Wash/Mop Pure Russian Blue Squirrel.

-For my watercolor class in Art Escape Studio I’ll provide additional material that you will need such as; Pencils, erasers, palettes, rulers, drawing boards, tape, paper towel and spray bottles.
+Other additional material needed for this class such as; Pencils, erasers, palettes, rulers, drawing boards, tape, paper towel and spray bottles, will be provided by the studio.